CodenamesAICompetition/Game/README.md

 `give_clue() -> Tuple[Str,int]`

 '__init__' is given 3 initially empty datasets by default (to reduce load times for common NLP resources).
-However argument values will get passed through here, if needed.
-Most commonly used are the Brown Corpus from NLTK, 300 dimensional GloVe vectors, and the pretrained 300 dimensional pre-trained Google NewsNewsBin word2vec vectors.
+Note that system argument values will be passed through here.
+Somoe common examples are the Brown Corpus from NLTK's wordnet, the multi-dimensional GloVe vectors, and the 300 dimensional pre-trained Google NewsNewsBin word2vec vectors.

 `receive_game_state` is passed the list of words on the board, as well as the map of hidden information.
 The `words` are either: an all upper case word found in the English language or one of 4 special tokens: `'*Red*', '*Blue*', '*Civilian*', '*Assassin*'` indicating that the word that was originally at that location has been guessed and been found to be of that type.
 The `hidden_map` is a list of `'*Red*', '*Blue*', '*Civilian*', '*Assassin*'` indicating whether a spot on the board is on the team of the codemaster (`'*Red*'`), the opposing team (`'*Blue*'`), a civilian (`'*Civilian*'`), or the assassin (`'*Assassin*'`).